 Every shareholder attending the Annual General Meeting is entitled to such information.
 Not only the shareholders themselves, but also their legal or authorized representatives are entitled to such information.
-Shareholders whose membership rights are dormant (Sections 51 (3), 65 (5) Stock Corporation Act) are not entitled to such information.
+Shareholders whose membership rights are dormant (sections 51 (3) and 65 (5) of the Stock Corporation Act) are not entitled to such information.

-Except for the cases described in Section 118 (4) Stock Corporation Act, information has to be provided at the Annual General Meeting pursuant to the principles of conscientious and truthful reporting.
+Except for the cases described in section 118 (4) of the Stock Corporation Act, information has to be provided at the Annual General Meeting pursuant to the principles of conscientious and truthful reporting.

-4. Motions introduced at the Annual General Meeting (Section 119 Stock Corporation Act)
+4. Motions introduced at the Annual General Meeting (section 119 of the Stock Corporation Act)